freeCodeCamp/guide/src/pages/articles/certificates/use-the-bootstrap-grid-to-put-elements-side-by-side/index.md

 ---
-title: Use the Bootstrap Grid To Put Elements Side By Side
+title: Use the Bootstrap Grid to Put Elements Side by Side
 ---
 Bootstrap uses a responsive grid system that makes it easier to put elements into rows and tell each element's relative width.